nathan-nakatsuka/ContamLD/README.md

 #### Part 2) Pull down reads onto SNP set.<br/>
-Step 1)  Use pulldown in PreProcessing folder on BAM files to obtain individual readdepth files for damaged or undamaged reads for each sample. <br/>
+Step 1)  Use pulldown in PreProcessing folder on BAM files to obtain individual readdepth files for all reads and only damaged reads for each sample. <br/>
-Note:  You will need to grep out each sample from the full readdepth file.<br/>
+Note:  Input data must contain only a single individual.
+It is possible to pull out all data from a single individual from a readdefth file containing multiple individuals using the grep function.<br/>
-Step 2)  Name them Prefix_All.readdepth and Prefix_dam.readdepth (Prefix is the name of your file, same as Sample_ID below).
+Step 2)  Name them Prefix_All.readdepth and Prefix_dam.readdepth (Prefix is the name of your file, same as Sample_ID below.
+Prefix_All.readdepth is the file corresponding to all reads, and Prefix_dam.readdepth is the file corresponding to only damaged reads.).<br/>

 Optional) If you have eigenstrat files and are unable to pull down read information from bams, use the eig2readdepth.py script in the PreProcessing folder to transform eigenstrat files to readdepth files.<br/>
 (Note: this has less power than the read based method because it ignores reads that map to the same site)<br/>